 This rhythmically elaborate Andante is the opening movement of the third of 12 sonatas for flute and continuo by Italian composer Pietro Antonio Locatelli, originally published in Amsterdam in 1732.

 Watch out for the massive syncopation in measures 32 to 36!

 This march is taken from Francis O'Neill's collection Waifs and Strays of Gaelic Melody, published in Chicago in 1922.
 O'Neill writes:

 This spirited march was memorized by the writer in early life; all circumstances relating to its acquirement being now forgotten.
 We have no assurance of its Gaelic origin, yet few would deny that it was worth preserving at least.
 For obvious reasons, a name has been supplied for its identification.

-This is the nineteenth piece from 30 Etüden in allen Tonarten für Flöte (“30 Studies in All Keys for Flute”), Op.
-6, by German flutist Emil Prill.
-It was first published in Leipzig in 1894.
+This étude in F major is the seventeenth piece from 24 Etüden zur Förderung der Technik (24 Studies for the Development of Technique), Op.
+12, by German flutist Emil Prill.
+It was first published in Bremen in 1913.